AlexOBarnes/AlexOBarnes/README.md

 ## 🌱 What I’m Learning

-- Exploring Kafka and AWS event bridge for live ETL pipeline development.
+- Exploring dbt for ELT data pipeline project management.
-- Learning more HTML/CSS and JS.
+- Diving into Backend development in Go.
-- Developing my skills with NLP and ML for data science uses.
+- Reading about Statisitics and ML for data science uses.

 ---